MSRConnections/Azure-training-course/Content/Container Service/Docker and Azure Container Service.md

 	docker images
 	</pre>

-1. Now execute the following command to start the container image running and name it "acslab:"
+1. Now execute the following command to start the container image running and name the container "acslab:"

 	<pre>
 	docker run -dit --name acslab ubuntu-convert /bin/bash
 	</pre>

-	> The -dit switch stands for "daemon interactive terminal."
-It tells Docker to tk.

 1. The container is now running.
 The next task is to execute the Python script in the root of the file system in the running container.
 To do that, execute the following command: